Polyestradiol phosphate: Synthesis

 Like polyphosphates of polyphenols, PEP can be prepared from the monomer (in this case estradiol) and phosphoryl chloride.
 The latter reacts with both the phenolic hydroxyl group in position 3 and the aliphatic one in position 17β.
 The molecular mass of the resulting polymer can be controlled by interrupting the reaction after a given time: the longer the reaction is allowed to continue, the higher the mass.

 History

 Pharmacological experiments on estradiol phosphates conducted around 1950 gave rise to the hypothesis that estradiol 3,17β-diphosphate acted as an inhibitor of kidney alkaline phosphatase.
 When the same scientists wanted to synthesize simple phosphates of phloretin, a compound found in apple tree leaves, they accidentally created a polymer instead.
 This was later shown to exhibit the same anti-phosphatase properties as estradiol diphosphate, and so it was hypothesized that the original finding was due to contamination with estradiol phosphate polymers.
 Consequently, these polymers were studied in more detail, which resulted in the development of PEP as early as 1953 and its subsequent introduction for medical use in 1957 in the United States.
-PEP remained on the market in the United States until at least 2000 but was eventually discontinued both in this country and in most or all other countries.
+PEP remained on the market in the United States until at least 2000.
+It was last known to be marketed in European countries in 2018 but was eventually discontinued in most or all other countries.